MiguelArber/splio/README.md

     }
     ```
 2. In the Key module config page, setup your key as an authentication multivalue key.
-3. Open the Splio settings under the web services menu and configure your environment.
+3. Open the Splio settings under the Web services menu and configure your environment.
 Test your connection and save your setiings.
 You are ready to go!

+**Note:** The 8.x-1.x release uses [version 1.9](https://webdocs.splio.com/resources/api/) of the Splio API.
+Splio is currently developing a new API version which improves certain features.
+In the future is planned to migrate to this new API version keeping retrocompatibility.

+## Module configuration

+Once you are finished with the installation you can start configuring the sync between your entities and Splio.

+Access the Splio entity configuration page under the Web services menu.
+In this page you can configure which of your entities is the counterpart of each of the Splio categories.
+You can select a whole entity or a particular bundle.
+New configuration tabs will appear for the categories you just configured.

+In each tab, you can map the relation between your entity fields and Splio fields.
+By default, a series of required fields will be auto-generated.
+It is mandatory to configure the Key Field* for each category.
+If your categories have no custom fields in Splio and you create them in Drupal, they will generate automatically in Splio by the module.
+At the end of the contacts page there is an extra form attached.
+This form allows you to configure the field that defines to which newsletters your contacts are subscribed to.

+*Splio API uses the following fields as Key Fields: Contacts: email, Products, Receipts, Order lines, Stores: extid.
+You can contact the Splio team if you need to use other Key Fields rather than the
+ones provided by default.
+On demand, a combination of various fields can be established as a Key Field by the Splio team, however this kind of Key Fields are not supported by this module.